Amazon com : Investigates Employees Leaking Data for Bribes | MarketScreener

 The going rate for having an Amazon employee delete negative reviews is about $300 per review, according to people familiar with the practice.
 Brokers usually demand a five-review minimum, meaning that sellers typically must pay at least $1,500 for the service, the people said.

-For less money, sellers can pay Amazon employees to download the email addresses of customers who write reviews.
-This gives sellers the opportunity to reach out to customers who have penned negative reviews and try to persuade them to adjust or delete those reviews, sometimes by offering free or discounted products, the sellers and brokers say.
+For less money, sellers can buy from Amazon employees the email addresses of customers who write reviews.
+This gives sellers the opportunity to reach out to customers who have written negative reviews and try to persuade them to adjust or delete those reviews, sometimes by offering free or discounted products, the sellers and brokers say.
 Amazon prohibits this practice.

 Brokers also offer proprietary sales information, such as the keywords customers typically use to search for items on Amazon's site, sales volume and other statistics about buyers' habits, according to the people.
 Having this information enables Amazon sellers to craft product descriptions and advertisements in a way that boosts their rankings in search results.
 Amazon doesn't disclose this type of detailed sales information.